Kiyoshika/roll-of-chaos/README.md

 **NOTE:** This repo is more "source available" than "open source" as I will not be taking arbitrary pull requests.
 But if we have a discussion and all agree it would be better for the game, I will review PRs on a case-by-case basis.
 However, players are more than welcome to modify the code themselves to "mod" the game however they like, change the rules and play however you want to play.
 This repo will just stand as the "official" ruleset.

 ## Introduction
-Roll of Chaos is a D&D-inspired text adventure focused on a hardcore hack-and-slash style of gameplay designed for solo players.
+Roll of Chaos is a D&D-inspired text adventure focused on a hack-and-slash style of gameplay designed for solo players.

 Create a character with basic rolled stats and traverse various zones and dungeons to gain unique items and create a wide variety of builds.